Filtering Live Trace Session Data

 Keyword and Level filters — if you are configuring a Live Trace Session that uses a particular system ETW Provider, you can set event Keyword and Level filters to capture events from specific modules of a Windows system component that has been instrumented for ETW via that ETW Provider, with Keyword bitmask values and Level strings that represent its events.
 By setting an appropriate Keyword bitmask or Level value, you cause the ETW Provider to deliver only the events that are represented by the Keyword or Level configuration, thereby enabling you to filter for these events in traces that use a particular system ETW Provider.
 Examples of such providers include the Microsoft-Windows-Dhcp-Client and Microsoft-Windows-LDAP-Client that are accessible from the searchable system Add Provider library.

-Note The default Microsoft-PEF-NDIS-PacketCapture and Microsoft-PEF-WFP-MessageProvider both enable you to specify event Keyword and Level configurations.
+Note The default Microsoft-PEF-NDIS-PacketCapture and Microsoft-PEF-WFP-MessageProvider both also enable you to specify event Keyword and Level configurations.
 However, you should note that not all system ETW Providers are enabled for event Keyword and Level configuration.

 To learn more about the functions of predefined Filter Expressions that you can apply as a Session Filter or View Filter, see Filtering Live Trace Session Results.